ILR VISA UK

 10. Marriage or Civil Partnership Certificate

-If you are applying for ILR as a spouse or partner of a British citizen or settled person, you must submit your marriage or civil partnership certificate as evidence of your relationship.
+If you’re applying as a spouse or partner of a British citizen or settled person include your marriage or civil partnership certificate as proof of your relationship.

 11. Children’s Birth Certificates

-If your children are applying as dependants, you must provide their full birth certificates, showing both parents’ names.
+If your children are dependants, provide their full birth certificates showing both parents’ names.

 12. Evidence of a Genuine and Subsisting Relationship

-For family-based ILR applications, you must prove that your relationship is genuine and ongoing.
+For family-based ILR applications you need to prove your relationship is genuine and subsisting.
 This can include:

 • Joint utility bills or bank statements